shopware5/devdocs/source/developers-guide/shopware-5-search-bundle/index.md

 Internally, this decorator first executes the `ProductNumberSearch` and then converts the result using the configured `Shopware\Bundle\StoreFrontBundle\Service\ListProductServiceInterface` from the DI container.

 ## Shopware 5.3 changes
-With Shopware 5.3, a new interface implemented to handle facets: `\Shopware\Bundle\SearchBundleDBAL\PartialFacetHandlerInterface`.
+Shopware 5.3 implements a new interface to handle facets: `\Shopware\Bundle\SearchBundleDBAL\PartialFacetHandlerInterface`.
 Each facet handler had to revert the provided criteria by their own to remove customer conditions.
 This behaviour is now handled in the `\Shopware\Bundle\SearchBundleDBAL\ProductNumberSearch::createFacets`

 Old implementation:
 ```